nathenharvey/customink.github.com/source/_posts/2012-07-27-provision-your-laptop-with-chef-part-2.markdown

 - Initial release
 ```

 Next, we need to fix up the `metadata.rb`.
-Update all the required fields so it looks like this:
+Update the description to include a bit more detail.
+Everything else should be OK.

 ```ruby
 maintainer 'Your Name'